Karam-Sabbagh/Grading-Color-Selector/README.md

 and what this program will do is that it will change all of the pixeles thay has a color between black and white (grays, black, white), then you can save the image that you've made just as a png. and the same for this you can convert the image into the type that you want using some program that you could find on internet.

+for using this program just download the zip file.